belastingdienst/opr-paas/docs/administrators-guide/olm-installation.md

 `Subscription`, and provide `ARGOCD_GENERATOR_TOKEN` through the operator pod environment.

+Metrics remain disabled by default.
+For a secure HTTPS endpoint, set `METRICS_BIND_ADDRESS=:8443` and `METRICS_SECURE=true` through `spec.config.env` on the `Subscription`.
+The scraper must be configured for TLS and Kubernetes authentication and authorization.
+When no metrics certificate is configured, controller-runtime generates a self-signed certificate.

+For a trusted in-cluster scraper, metrics can instead be exposed over HTTP by setting `METRICS_BIND_ADDRESS=:8080` and `METRICS_SECURE=false`.
+Do not expose this endpoint outside the trusted cluster network.
+Command-line flags continue to take precedence over these environment-backed defaults.

+The OLM-managed operator runs two replicas by default to keep the admission webhooks available during pod disruptions and rolling updates.
+Leader election ensures that only one replica actively runs the controllers at a time.

 # Airgapped environments

 In airgapped environments, mirror the following images into the registry that